divinity666/ruby-grafana-reporter/README.md

 The reporter can run standalone or as a webservice.
 It is built to integrate without further dependencies with the asciidoctor docker image.

+Can't wait to see, what functions the reporter provides within the asciidoctor templates?
+Have a look at the [function documentation](FUNCTION_CALLS.md).

 The complete
 [API documentation](https://rubydoc.info/gems/ruby-grafana-reporter) can be found here.